Let's Build Active Directory With Samba

 Most non-Microsoft Kerberos implementations simply ignore the PAC field.
 All the same, the non-standard PAC initially led to interoperability problems.
 If a user is in a large number of groups the PAC becomes too large to fit into one UDP packet.
-When that happens, a Windows KDC or Kerberos server asks the client to switch to TCP, but some early Kerberos implementations could not do this.
+When that happens, a Windows KDC or Kerberos server asks the client to switch to TCP.
+Some early Kerberos implementations could not do this.
 However, TCP exchanges were standardized in August 2007 by RFC 5021.
-It would take a rather old implementation to not support TCP.
+It would take a rather old implementation to not support Kerberos over TCP.

 Kerberos 5 added Preauthentication.
 The very first packet, the request for the TGT (or Ticket-Granting Ticket), used to be the only thing in plaintext.
 The theory was that the TGT was encrypted with the user's symmetric key, derived from the password, and so it was safe to send an encrypted TGT to any requester.
 Preauthentication requires the initial TGT request to include the result of encrypting the current timestamp with the user's symmetric key.
 The KDC decrypts and verifies that the requester used the appropriate key before sending the encrypted TGT.

 Without preauthentication, an attacker can request an encrypted TGT and then do an off-line password-cracking attack.
 The kerbcrack tool was designed for Kerberos password cracking.
 Try a large number of potential passwords, generate the corresponding keys, and see if the encrypted data decrypts to a valid TGT data structure.